Why Are Some Cashmere Sweaters So Expensive?

 Summary

 Here at Ewsca, we love sweater weather.
 Whether we are opting for light, paper-thin styles to sport solo or chunky knits to layer over crisp oxfords, these chic basics are wardrobe essentials.
-And the coziest options happen to be cashmere.

 Why Are Some Cashmere Sweaters So Expensive?